Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Dynamics of a nonlinear photonic lattice

 with $\vec{B}\equiv$ $(\hat{B}_{\mathsf{1}}, \dots, \hat{B}_{\mathsf{k}}, \dots, \hat{B}_{\mathsf{N}})^{T}$, $\Gamma(z)=g \sqrt{P_{h}} z$ the total nonlinear amplitude and $\mathsf{f}(z)$ the normalized joint spatio-spectral amplitude (JSSA), with elements given by

-with $\eta_{k,k'}=\sum_{j=1}^{N} M_{k,j} M_{k',j} \eta_{j}$. $\mathsf{f}_{\mathsf{k},\mathsf{k}'}(z)$ couples pairs of spatio-spectral modes $\mathsf{k}$ and $\mathsf{k}'$ and, in particular, the $\sinc$ function couples spatial and spectral DOF.
+with $\eta_{k,k'}=\sum_{j=1}^{N} M_{k,j} M_{k',j} \eta_{j}$. $\mathsf{f}_{\mathsf{k},\mathsf{k}'}(z)$ couples pairs of \DB{L-fixels} $\mathsf{k}$ and $\mathsf{k}'$ and, in particular, the $\sinc$ function couples spatial and spectral DOF.
 Thus, the spectral features of the waveguides, the evanescent coupling profile as well as the spatial and spectral shape of the pump enable engineering the JSSA.
-Note that this matrix contains all information about individual-mode correlations in the DV regime ($\Gamma(z) <<$) through a simple change of basis in the spatial DOF \cite{Delgado2024}.
+This matrix contains all information about individual-mode correlations in the DV regime ($\Gamma(z) <<$) through a simple change of basis in the spatial DOF \cite{Delgado2024}.

 Under the high resolution approximation for frexels of Eqs. \eqref{apA}-\eqref{apB}, Eq. \eqref{intL} is separable into spatio-spectral pump and phasematching functions as

 with $\alpha_{\mathsf{k},\mathsf{k}'}=\eta_{k,k'} \Omega^{l,l'}$, $\Phi_{\mathsf{k},\mathsf{k}'}(z)=\sinc(\frac{\Delta\tilde{\beta}_{\mathsf{k},\mathsf{k}'} z}{2}) \,e^{\frac{i \Delta\tilde{\beta}_{\mathsf{k},\mathsf{k}'} z}{2}}$, and $\Delta\tilde{\beta}_{\mathsf{k},\mathsf{k}'}=\Delta\beta^{l,l'}-(\lambda_k + \lambda_{k'})$.